 This novella is a fictionalized account of the assassination of the German ambassador to Russia, Count Mirbach, in July 1918.
-The assassination was used by the Bolsheviks as a justification for shutting down the Left Socialist Revolutionary Party, at this point the only party politically allied with them (the rest had been crushed).
+The assassination was used by the Bolsheviks as a justification for shutting down the Left Socialist Revolutionary Party, at this point the only political party that the Bolsheviks had not crushed.

-Its main theme is an examination of the conflicting historical ideas of the “great man” who changes history, and the more deterministic idea that we are agents/pawns of history.
-One of the two assasin-protagonists, Blumkin, represents the former idea – he goes on to have a very real impact on the lives of millions of people in Ukraine, Turkey, Mongolia and Russia.
-The other, Andreyev, appears on the historical stage in spring 1918 and by fall has disappeared again.
+The book’s main theme is an examination of the conflicting ideas of the “great man” who changes history, and the more deterministic idea that individuals are pawns of historical forces they cannot control.
+One of the books’ two assassin-protagonists, Yakov Blumkin, represents the former idea.
+After the assassination of Mirbach he goes on to have a very real (negative) impact on the lives of millions of people in Ukraine, Turkey, Mongolia and Russia.
+The other protagonist, Nikolai Andreyev, appears on the historical stage in spring 1918 and by fall has disappeared again.

 I first conceived of this book in 1983.
 It has been plotted out completely, but I have never had the 60 days required to complete it.
 Consider buying one of my stories posted elsewhere on the site so that I can get the resources to do so.
 Historically speaking, its a heck of a story.
 You will not be disappointed!

 No comments yet